sandialabs/compadre/README.md

-# COMpatible PArticle Discretization and Remap Toolkit
+# COMpatible PArticle Discretization and REmap Toolkit

 ## About